 Snake tried to calm himself down and explained the situation to Young Rajah.

-The old Rajah’s laughing eyes lit up.
+Old Rajah’s laughing eyes lit up.

-The sixth and biggest lesson of all father, is to accept yourself as the being you are…oh…and be careful what you wish for.”
+Young Rajah continued.
+“The fourth is to recognize the limits of power.
+It is futile to use our power unwisely.
+Using power unwisely can produce poor results.
+The sixth and biggest lesson of all Father, is to accept yourself as the being you are…oh…and be careful what you wish for.”

 The old Rajah smiled, chuckled and kissed his son’s hand.

-© V L. Verdeaux (2018)
+© V L. Verdeaux (2019)